-- 1. The bracketed language in subsection (b) directs attention to an issue regarding the appropriate treatment of security interests.
+1. The bracketed language in subsection (b) directs attention to an issue regarding the appropriate treatment of security interests.
+This issue was discussed at the last meeting, but decisions were deferred until the January meeting to allow the further consideration of finance lease and similar issues based on industry recommendations.
 A draft section 502A which follows is presented for discussion.
 If adopted, it would allow for creation of a security interest despite strong issues of federal preemption of such an action.
-If that alternative is not adopted, treatment of security interests will be left in this section.
-If the alternative is adopted, the bracketed language will be deleted. - 2.
-Former subsection (b)(2) dealing with transfers as part of the transfer of substantially all assets of a licensee has been deleted in light of recent Ninth Circuit authority holding that federal policy precluding a licensee's transfer of non-exclusive license rights pre-empts state law and makes the license not transferable.
-See Everex Systems, Inc. v.
-Cadtrak Corp., 89 F.3d 673 (9th Cir.
-1996).
-That section exceeded the limits of federal law and, thus, created both a preemption problem and misinformation for users of the statute who are not knowledgeable of intellectual property law - 3.
-The provisions of this Section apply in the absence of contractual restrictions.
+If that alternative is not adopted, treatment of security interests will be left in this section and the bracketed language will be deleted.

+2. Subsection (b) has been edited for clarity.
+Substantively, it has also been modified to implement a suggestion by the finance community that the licensee's rights not be transferable without the consent of the licensor and the finance party.

+3. The provisions of this Section apply in the absence of contractual restrictions.
 The effect of contract restrictions on alienation are treated elsewhere as is the enforceability of a security interest. "assignment" is used in the sense understood in intellectual property law, rather than the conditional assignment concept common in Article 9 financing.
 The section follows current law which holds that a licensee cannot assign its rights in a nonexclusive license.
 For patents and copyrights, this represents federal policy.
 The fact that this federal policy over-rides state law was restated and accepted by the Ninth Circuit in 1996.
 See Everex Systems, Inc. v.
 Cadtrak Corp., 89 F.3d 673 (9th Cir.
 1996); Unarco Indus., Inc. v.
 Kelley Co., Inc., 465 F.2d 1303 (7th Cir.
 1972).
 The non-transferability premise flows from the fact that a nonexclusive license is a personal, non-assignable contractual privilege, representing less than a property interest.
 See Harris v.
 Emus Records Corp., 734 F.2d 1329 (9th Cir.
 1984) (copyright); In re Alltech Plastics, Inc., 71 B.R.
 686 (Bankr.
+W. D. Tenn.
+1987).

-W.D.
-Tenn.
-1987). - 4.
-The Ninth Circuit explained the policy basis for this federal law rule in reference to patent licenses in the following terms:
+4. The Ninth Circuit explained the policy basis for this federal law rule in reference to patent licenses in the following terms: